NTTLuke/pipeline-luke/Overview.md

 ```

 To manage Spotify authentication, there are custom demo endpoints in the file `spotify_auth_routes.py` to update pipeline valves for Spotify access token.
 The file updates the pipeline FastAPI app routes, providing seamless integration and avoiding pipeline update conflicts (99% :P)
+For more information on how I configured this repository [Repo Config](./Overview.md).

 `start.bat` file has been updated to start with `spotify_auth_routes.py`.